juliaolivieri/COMP_162_2025/L5_R_intro/classwork.md

 ```

 ### Exploring R Studio
-1. **(CW) Create a new R script file, and save it as classwork6.R.
-You will submit this file for the "classwork 6" assignment.**
 1. **(CW) Add a comment to the beginning of your script by using #.
 What happens when you try to run this line of code?
 I recommend including comments throughout this classwork to help you remember what you did.**
 1. Evaluate the mathematical expression (400/20) + 22 in the console.
 Then add it to your script file, and evaluate it there.
 Is there a difference?
 Which is preferrable?
 1. Try writing -3:6 in your script and evaluating it.
 What is the output?
 What do you think the output will be if you instead input 4:93?
 Check to see if you were right.